Dream house, Mythic village.*

 See if this sounds like the holiday for you...

 THE VILLAGE: First of all, this is a living-in-a-unique-french-village holiday.
-The usual houses in the countryside with swimming pools can be wonderful, but let's not compare des pommes et une pêche!
-There is nothing like living in the beauty, culture, and history of a lively, friendly French village (with its own river beach, to boot).
+The usual houses in the countryside with swimming pools can be wonderful, but let's not compare des pommes et des pêches!
+There is nothing like living in the beauty, culture, and history of a lively, friendly French village on a limestone cliff in a gorgeous (swimmable) river valley.

-The village is small but widely renown for its beauty.
+The village is small but renown for its beauty.
 In fact it is visitors (mainly French, but from as far away as Australia and Japan) that help keep the village vibrant.
-But with no village hotels, most visitors just stay long enough to walk through the village, take in the spectacular vistas, and lunch or dine.
+But with no village hotels, most visitors just stay long enough to walk through the village, take in the spectacular vistas, shoot some photos, then lunch or dine.

 Actually living in the village is a special pleasure.
 And because the village is far off the beaten track, even in the middle of August, mornings and evenings offer plenty of quiet and solitude.
-And with its narrow streets, the village has almost no automobile traffic.
+And with its narrow streets, the village has almost no automobile traffic, which is especially nice if you have children.

-Our 'little' village is unique in other ways-- ten fine restaurants, a dozen fascinating shops, artist studios, an historic museum, ancient ruins, walking, biking, canoeing adventures, all from a perch on a huge limestone cliff, once a fortress against English invaders, with views across the beautiful Lot River valley.
+Our 'little' village is unique in other ways-- ten fine restaurants, a dozen fascinating shops, artist studios, an historic museum, ancient ruins, walking, biking, canoeing adventures, all from a perch, above the Lot river valley, that was once a fortress against English invaders.

 Some important things to keep in mind:

 This is a do-it-yourself house; you'll have to take care of the usual household chores just as if you were home.
 If problems arise, you'll find many solutions on the website and on the TouchStay app which will be sent to you once you book your stay and which you can keep on your phone.
-Also, the cleaners (a lovely English couple) can offer excellent advice.
+Also, our property managers (a lovely English couple) can offer any help you might need, as well as excellent advice.
 You are also surrounded by helpful neighbors.
-And we are just an email or phone call away (although with a 6 hour time difference.)

 But we are off the beaten path, so some problems will require your ingenuity or adaptation-- for example, if the dishwasher breaks (although it has never happened), you'll have to wash dishes by hand, or if the dryer breaks (although it has never happened), you'll hang your laundry on the drying rack to dry.

-We have no air conditioning but our thick, stone, medieval walls generally keep things quite cool (bring slippers!) and there are powerful, moveable fans for the occasional summer heat wave.
+We have air conditioning in the top two bedrooms (only necessary if there are heatwaves), and our thick, stone, medieval walls generally keep things quite cool (bring slippers!).
+There are also powerful, moveable fans for extra coolness.
+And since once-rare heatwaves are more frequent, we've put transparent heat-blocking film on all the windows.

-Heat is supplied by moveable electric heaters, but even better once the heat builds in our large fireplace, a thermostat kicks on fans that push heat into the living area and to the two bedrooms on the floors above the fireplace.
-Of course, you can just build a fire (safely, of course) for the beauty and pleasure of radiant heat.
+Although necessary only occasionally in early Spring and late Fall, our heat is supplied by electric radiators in some rooms and moveable electric heaters in others, but even better once the heat builds in our large fireplace, a thermostat kicks on fans that push heat into the living area and to the two bedrooms on the floors above the fireplace.

 The point is that with the occasional adaptation, nothing should get in the way of your having a wonderful time: this is your house and village to live in and enjoy.